realA10001986/VSR/README.md

 ### Connecting a TCD by wire

 >Note that a wired connection only allows for synchronized time travel sequences, no other communication takes place.
-Therefore I strongly recommend a wireless BTTFN connection, see immediately below.
+A wireless connection over BTTFN/WiFi is much more powerful and therefore recommended over a wired connection.

 For a connection by wire, connect GND and GPIO on the VSR's "Time Travel" connector to the TCD like in the table below:

 <table>
     <tr>
      <td align="center">VSR</td>
+     <td align="center">TCD with control board >=1.3</td>
      <td align="center">TCD with control board 1.2</td>
-     <td align="center">TCD with control board >=1.3</td>
     </tr>
    <tr>
      <td align="center">GND of "Time Travel" connector</td>
+     <td align="center">GND of "Time Travel" connector</td>
      <td align="center">GND of "IO14" connector</td>
-     <td align="center">GND of "Time Travel" connector</td>
     </tr>
     <tr>
      <td align="center">TT of "Time Travel" connector</td>
+     <td align="center">TT OUT of "Time Travel" connector</td>
      <td align="center">IO14 of "IO14" connector</td>
-     <td align="center">TT OUT of "Time Travel" connector</td>
     </tr>
 </table>